PO Box 5085, Jersey Shore, PA 17740

 • Gender

-• Email Address (use a personal email address, please, as the new chapter’s school may block outside email from a student’s school email inbox)
+• Email Address (required) (use a personal email address, please, as the new chapter’s school may block outside email from a student’s school email inbox)

 • Dues are $16 per student ($6 state dues and $10 national dues) for students in Grades 9-12.